tano-systems/meta-tanowrt/docs/build-kas.rst

 =============

-To build TanoWrt images, you have to run the ``kas build`` command with the path to the YML-target file as an argument.
+To build TanoWrt images, you have to run the ``kas build`` command with the path to the target YML-file as an argument.

 .. code-block:: shell

    # cd ~/tanowrt
-   # kas build <yml-target-file>
+   # kas build <target-yml-file>

 For example, to build TanoWrt images for internal eMMC flash of the NXP LS1028A RDB board you need to run following commands from ``meta-tanowrt`` root directory: